sumit6597/Document-Search-Web-Application/DocFinder.ai/Readme.md

 ## Step 3: Setting up the MySQL Database

 1. Connect to your MySQL server.
 2. Create a new database using the schema given in `tables.sql`.
-You can execute the SQL commands in a MySQL client or interface.
+You can execute the SQL commands through a MySQL client or interface.

 ## Step 4: Populating the MySQL Database

 1. Use the Python script `insert_summary_data.py` to populate the MySQL database with the CSV dataset.
 2. Before running the script, make sure to update the SQL parameters such as database name, host IP, password, and user.
+Your parameters are different than mine ;)

 ## Step 5: HTML Templates